fcdoc/doc/en/flashduty/conf/calendar.md

 ---
-brief: By configuring the service calendar, you can manage allocation strategies and silent rules using either the working day or rest day mode
+brief: By configuring the service calendar, you can manage allocation policies and quiescing rules using working day or rest day modes
 ---

 # Configure Service Calendar

 ## Application Scenarios
-- When assigning incidents, you can utilize the calendar mode to distribute them based on either rest days or working days.
+- When assigning incidents, you can use the calendar mode to dispatch incidents based on whether it is a rest day or a working day.
-- For silencing alerts during a specific time frame, the calendar mode can be employed to achieve periodic silencing.
+- When you need to silence alerts during a specific time period, you can use the calendar mode to set up periodic silencing.

 ## Create Calendar
-**Navigate to Console => Incident Management => Service Calendar => Add Calendar to create a new one**.
+**Go to Console => Incident Management => Service Calendar => Add Calendar to create it.**
-- It is recommended to name the calendar based on the business dimension, for example, "Settlement Business System."
+- It is recommended to name the calendar based on the business dimension, such as the Settlement Business System.
-- The calendar description should provide an overview of the business characteristics and logic, allowing team members to quickly grasp the information.
+- The calendar description should outline the business features and logic to help team members quickly understand it.
-- After configuring team members to manage the calendar, they will have full permissions for that calendar.
+- After configuring the management team for a calendar, the team members have full permissions for that calendar.
-- Newly created calendars are set to all working days by default.
-It is generally advised to link them directly to national holidays to automatically incorporate holiday schedules, thus saving the manual marking process.
-Even after linking, manual adjustments can still be made as needed.
+- The newly created calendar defaults to all working days.
+It is generally recommended to associate it with national holidays to automatically obtain holiday schedules, thus eliminating the need for manual marking.
+Even after association, manual adjustments can still be made as needed.

 ![Service Calendar](https://fcdoc.github.io/img/zh/flashduty/conf/calendar/1.avif)

 ## Edit Calendar
-- Only the creator and team members have the right to edit the calendar; other members have read-only access.
+- Only the creator and team members have edit permissions for the calendar; other members have read-only access.
-- Basic information such as the calendar name, description, and management team can be modified.
+- Basic information, such as the calendar name, description, and management team, can be modified.
-- Rest days can be quickly marked based on the weekday.
+- Rest days can be quickly marked based on the day of the week.

 ![](https://fcdoc.github.io/img/zh/flashduty/conf/calendar/2.avif)

 > [!WARN]
-> Deleting a calendar is irreversible.
-Please ensure no business is using it before deletion.
+> Deleted calendars cannot be recovered.
+Ensure that no business is using the calendar before deleting it.

-## FAQs
+## Frequently Asked Questions

-|+| What is the difference between a calendar and a duty label?
+|+| What is the difference between a calendar and duty labels?

-    The primary difference between the service calendar and the duty schedule lies in their distinct positioning and application scenarios.
-The duty schedule is used for reception, serving as the recipient of incident events and responsible for receiving and processing incidents assigned to the duty shift; whereas the service calendar is used for dispatching, determining which time periods' incidents are to be assigned, and it sits at a higher level than the recipient.
-The service calendar is typically applied in the securities industry, for instance, only businesses that operate on weekdays require attention.
+    The main difference between the service calendar and the duty schedule lies in their positioning and application scenarios.
+The duty schedule is used for receiving incidents and is responsible for receiving and processing incidents assigned to the duty team.
+In contrast, the service calendar is used for dispatching incidents, determining which time periods incidents should be dispatched, and serves as an upper layer for the receivers.
+The service calendar is commonly used in the securities industry, for example, where only business that operates on weekdays requires attention.